Tlloyd072/CMPG-323-Overview-30730333/README.md

   ## Credential storage area
   private credentinals (login details) will be written in the project dcocument and will be shared with collaborators.
 Alternatively, a link to them could also be provided.

+  ## References
+  All references used in the compilation of this project(s) will be found in the document per project.

   ## Licence
   MIT lincence